How hydrodynamic interactions alter polymer stretching in turbulence: Introduction

 \section{Introduction}

 A dissolved polymer when stretched exerts elastic feedback forces onto the solvent.
 At the macroscale, this feedback renders the solution viscoelastic and produces phenomena like turbulent drag reduction \citep{g14,bc18,x19,sbgc22} and inertialess chaotic flow \citep{steinberg21,Dutta22}.
 At the microscale, that is, at the scale of the polymer, the disturbance flow produced by the feedback force of one part of the polymer can alter the motion of all other parts.
-Such solvent-mediated interactions between different parts of the polymer are termed hydrodynamic interactions (HI), and their influence on the stretching of polymers has been studied extensively in laminar viscometric flows \citep{jendrejack02,ssc04,pp04,stsc05,prabhakar-blob-07,pp07,s18}. {In extension-dominated flows, HI are known to} give rise to an effective conformation-dependent drag \citep{deGennes74,h75,Hinch77,Magda88,Larson97-DNA,sbsc03,ssc04}: When coiled, the inner portions of the polymer experience a much smaller drag than would be expected based on the undisturbed flow; this shielding effect weakens as the polymer stretches out; the result is that coiled (and stretched) polymers are more likely to remain coiled (and stretched) in the presence of HI \citep{ssc04,pp07}.
-In {steady homogeneous extensional flows}, this effect gives rise to a coil-stretch hysteresis \citep{deGennes74,h75,sbsc03,ssc04,Gao2024} as the Weissenberg number ($\Wi$)---the product of the strain-rate and the polymer's {largest} elastic relaxation time---is varied.
-The consequences of HI for polymer stretching in turbulence, however, are not well understood.
-With rare exceptions \citep{sg03,kwt10,vwrp21,pv25}, HI has typically been ignored in studies of the Lagrangian dynamics of polymers in turbulent flows.
+Such solvent-mediated interactions between different parts of the polymer are termed hydrodynamic interactions (HI).
+Their consequences for polymer stretching and stress have been studied extensively in laminar viscometric and extension-dominated flows \citep{jendrejack02,ssc04,pp04,stsc05,prabhakar-blob-07,pp07,s18}.
+The effects of HI in turbulent flows, however, are not well understood.
+With rare exceptions \citep{sg03,kwt10,vwrp21,pv25}, HI have typically been ignored in studies of the Lagrangian dynamics of polymers in turbulence.
+Our goal in this work is to examine the nature and extent of the influence of HI on the stretching of polymers in turbulent fluctuating flows, while considering a hierarchy of bead-spring polymer models.